 - The strength of the muscles you use for breathing

-Your provider may order lung function testing to help in the diagnosis of asthma, pulmonary fibrosis, and COPD.
-Lung function testing is also used to determine the amount of damage caused by conditions such as sarcoidosis.
+Your provider may order pulmonary function tests to help diagnose asthma, cystic fibrosis, and COPD.
+Pulmonary function tests are also used to determine the amount of damage caused by conditions such as sarcoidosis.
 These tests can also be used to check how well treatments, such as asthma medications, are working for you.

 A chest X-ray does not typically require any advance preparation.
-Be sure to inform the technologist if you are pregnant.
+However, be sure to inform the technologist if you are pregnant.